compono/idibu-api/posting-api/Sector-and-locations.md

 ### Considerations
 When developing code to leverage the location webservice, keep the following key points in mind:
-- Your software should utilise the webservice to fetch a list of potential locations based on the provided location string.
+- Your software should utilize the webservice to fetch a list of potential locations based on the provided location string.
 This list can then be presented for selection in your platform prior to the job posting.
 - The country code will function as the location identifier, while the ID returned by the webservice should serve as the sublocation ID.
 - To account for varying postal codes, remember that a single location might have multiple entries within the same county or state.
 To distinguish these instances, incorporate the state/county tag, applicable to the UK, Ireland, and the USA.
 - Certain locations could have multiple legitimate duplicates throughout the country, sometimes up to 15 instances, usually varying by postal code.
 Ensure your software can accommodate such scenarios.